Dev Patel: 2011–2020: Established actor

 From 2012 to 2014, Patel had a supporting role in the 2012 HBO television series The Newsroom as Neal Sampat, blogger for news anchor Will McAvoy.
 He also appeared alongside James Franco and Heather Graham in About Cherry, which premiered at the 2012 Berlin International Film Festival.
 In 2014, Patel starred alongside Robert Sheehan and Zoë Kravitz in the film, The Road Within, about three unlikely friends with various disabilities who go on a road trip.
 The film received generally mixed reviews.
-Variety had positive words for the "bristling and committed performances by Robert Sheehan, Dev Patel and Zoe Kravitz" while noting that "there remains a nagging tidiness to the whole endeavor that leaves a strained, cloying aftertaste" that kept the movie from truly succeeding.
+Variety had positive words for the "bristling and committed performances by Robert Sheehan, Dev Patel and Zoe Kravitz" while noting that "there remains a nagging tidiness to the whole endeavour that leaves a strained, cloying aftertaste" that kept the movie from truly succeeding.

 In 2015, Patel acted in Chappie as an engineer who helps design police robots and as the mathematician Srinivasa Ramanujan in the biopic The Man Who Knew Infinity.
 In 2016, Patel starred as Saroo Brierley in the biographical film Lion, directed by Garth Davis and co-starring Nicole Kidman and Rooney Mara, which premiered to rave reviews and "Oscar buzz" at the 2016 Toronto International Film Festival.
 The film is based on Brierley's memoir A Long Way Home.
 Patel was nominated for Best Supporting Actor for his role at the 70th British Academy Film Awards and the 89th Academy Awards, winning at the former.
 He is the third actor of Indian descent to receive an Oscar nomination.

 In 2018, Patel starred in the action-thriller Hotel Mumbai and The Wedding Guest.
 In 2019, Patel starred as the titular character in Armando Iannucci's adaptation of Charles Dickens' The Personal History of David Copperfield, for which he received a nomination for the 2021 Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 He also returned to television in an episode of the Amazon Prime anthology Modern Love, for which he received an Emmy nomination.

 2020–present: Expansion into directing

 In 2021, Patel starred in The Green Knight, based on Sir Gawain and the Green Knight, directed by David Lowery.
 In April of that year, he signed a deal to "produce, develop and create projects" with ShivHans Pictures.
 Towards the end of 2021, Patel established his own production company, Minor Realm.
 In 2023, Patel appeared in Wes Anderson's The Wonderful Story of Henry Sugar, an adaptation of a short story by Roald Dahl, starring opposite Benedict Cumberbatch, Ralph Fiennes, and Ben Kingsley.